laravel-zero/website/README.md

 ### Config

-The `app\config.php` file contains your application configuration, there you can create a new configuration `foo => true` and access to the that same configuration using `config('app.foo')`.
+The `config\app.php` file contains your application configuration, there you can create a new configuration `foo => true` and access to the that same configuration using `config('app.foo')`.

 All files within `config` folder are automatic registered as configuration files.
-You can also create specific configuration files, E.g: `app\bar.php` and access it by `config('bar.foo')`.
+You can also create specific configuration files, E.g: `app\bar.php` and access it by `config('bar')`.

 ### Tests